Limiter

 Comparison of soft and hard clipping.

 In electronics, a limiter is a circuit that allows signals below a specified input power or level to pass unaffected while attenuating (lowering) the peaks of stronger signals that exceed this threshold.
 Limiting is a type of dynamic range compression.
 Clipping is an extreme version of limiting.

 Limiting is any process by which the amplitude of a signal is prevented from exceeding a predetermined value.

-Limiters are common as a safety device in live sound and broadcast applications to prevent sudden volume peaks from occurring.
+Limiters are common as a safety device in broadcast applications to prevent overmodulation and in audio mastering to avoid digital clipping, lossy coding errors, or the phonograph needle from jumping out of the groove.
 Limiters are also used as protective features in some components of sound reinforcement systems (e.g., powered mixing boards and power amplifiers) and in some bass amplifiers, to prevent unwanted distortion or loudspeaker damage.

 Types

 Limiting can refer to a range of treatments designed to limit the maximum level of a signal.
 Treatments in order of decreasing severity range from clipping, in which a signal is passed through normally but sheared off when it would normally exceed a certain threshold; soft clipping which squashes peaks instead of shearing them; a hard limiter, a type of variable-gain audio level compression, in which the gain of an amplifier is changed very quickly to prevent the signal from going over a certain amplitude or a soft limiter which reduces maximum output through gain compression.